ahayes9247/portuguese-app/README.md

 ## Future Updates

 * **Add an API endpoint for websites:** not yet started.
-* **Add additional data to the API, now that coding and testing is complete:** not yet started.
-* **Consider making the API publicly available, and writing documentation for it:** not yet started.
 * **Make the form fully functional, not just a test:** not yet started.

 ## Credits